Sega Rally Championship: Accolades

 In 1996, Next Generation listed it as number 57 on their "Top 100 Games of All Time", citing the "heavier", more realistic feel of the car when compared to other racing games, and the generally realistic controls.
 In 1996, GamesMaster ranked the game number 1 on their "The GamesMaster Saturn Top 10".
 In the same issue, they also rated the game 24th in its "Top 100 Games of All Time".
 In 1999, Next Generation listed Sega Rally as number 19 on their "Top 50 Games of All Time", commenting that, "one of the best Model 2 games, Sega Rally is some of the best fun you can have in a car without having to pretend that you've run out of gas".
 Sega Rally Championship was named the best racing game of all time by Retro Gamer magazine, which ranked it at the top of its "Top 25 Racing Games Ever" list.
 In Guinness World Records: Gamer's Edition 2009 the Saturn version of the game made it to 44th position in the list of the Top 50 Console Games, due to its "distinct handling style and superb track design".
 IGN staff writer Levi Buchanan ranked Sega Rally Championship 6th in his list of the top 10 Sega Saturn games, saying: "Yes, the Dreamcast version is much better and the current-gen sequel... is stunning, but this Saturn arcade port was one of the top reasons to stick by SEGA as it flailed through the 32-bit days".
 Some publications and fan-voted lists have considered it to be one of the best games of all time, including Next Generation in 1996, or Electronic Gaming Monthly in 1997, Computer and Video Games in 2000, Edge in 2007, and NowGamer in 2010.
 In 2024, The Guardian would rank Sega Rally Championship as the 3rd best Sega arcade game.

 Impact

 The game spawned the Sega Rally series, and later followed spiritually by Initial D Arcade Stage from the same company, based on the Initial D comics and featuring base models of certain rally cars.

 In 2010, Codemasters cited Sega Rally Championship as a strong influence on their first Colin McRae Rally game (1998).
-According to Guy Wilday, producer of the first four Colin McRae Rally games, the "basic premise for the game was based around" Sega Rallys car handling which "remains excellent to this day and it’s still an arcade machine I enjoy playing".
+According to Guy Wilday, producer of the first four Colin McRae Rally games, the "basic premise for the game was based around" Sega Rallys car handling which "remains excellent to this day and it's still an arcade machine I enjoy playing".

+The game also developed a following among motoring personalities.
+Jeremy Clarkson owned a linked pair of Sega Rally arcade machines at his home and wrote in 2009 that he had played them extensively, with all ten of the machines' fastest recorded times belonging to him.
+Motoring journalist Richard Bremner later recalled that racing drivers would visit Clarkson's home to play the machine, including future World Rally Champion Richard Burns.